Siguza/APRR/docs/index.md

 [![TTE bits][img9]][img9]

-And here's how it works on chips with APRR:
+And here's how it works on chips with APRR (the orange boxes are register numbers):

 [![APRR TTE bits][img10]][img10]

 Two notes on these:

-- These still isn't the whole picture - there will be more detail further down this post, but that's not gonna fit into a nice graph anymore.
+- This still isn't the whole picture - there will be more detail further down this post, but that's not gonna fit into a nice graph anymore.
 - If you're confused by the bits coming in from the top right, those are the "Hierarchical Permission Disable" bits (HPD).
 Basically a page table can already have bits set that say it can never map anything as writeable or so, and then the write bit is stripped out of any entry mapped under it.

 ### Mitigations gone rogue